Overview

 Today’s data systems were designed for a small number of careful human operators.
 But a growing share of analytics, data engineering, and ML workflows is increasingly being delegated to AI agents.
 This workshop will bring together researchers and practitioners to study how data systems should evolve for agents, and how agents themselves can help shape better systems.

-The workshop is born out of recent work in data management (e.g. Supporting Our AI Overlords and Trustworthy AI in the Agentic Lakehouse), but generalizes to other directions at the intersection of data and agents.
-Our goal is to explore the full design space where data systems and AI agents meet, and we are open to creative interpretations of the theme (including demos, lessons from the trenches, preliminary results, controversial positions, failure stories).
+The workshop is born out of recent work in data management, but generalizes to other directions at the intersection of data and agents.
+Our goal is to explore the full design space where data systems and AI agents meet, and we are open to creative interpretations of the theme.

 Organizers